keithbuhler/keithbuhler.github.io/slideshows/business6insidejob.md

 ## Stock Market Basics

+What is the stock market and why does it exist?

+</section><section data-markdown>

+## Stock Market Basics 1

 * **Communal ownership.** All shareholders own tiny percentages ("shares") of a company.
 You can buy one part of Google for $800, one part of Facebook for $127, Twitter for $22.
 Uber is not publicly traded.
 Google has 2 billion shares, so you're buying one billionth of the company for $800.
 -  **Communal wealth.** If Google masters the self-driving car and makes a trillion dollars on it, their stock value goes up.
 Your $800 share might be worth $1,600 overnight.
 (If you own 100 shares, you could make $800,000 overnight.)
 -  **Communal risk.** If Twitter's new policies drive away users and scare investors, and their stock value goes down, your $22 share might be worth $11 overnight.